markusressel/KodeEditor/README.md

 ```

 A syntax highlighter consists of a **default color scheme** and a **set of rules** that provide information on how to style different parts of the editor text.
+Have a look at how the `MarkdownSyntaxHighlighter` is implemented to get a feel for how to implement those methods.

 ## Styling